by Susan Flantzer

 When Karl was only eleven years old his mother Ulrika Eleonora died.
 Four years later, on April 6, 1697, his father died and the fifteen-year-old succeeded to the throne as Karl XII, King of Sweden.
 His paternal grandmother Hedwig Eleonora, who had been the Regent of Sweden for her son Karl XI, who became King of Sweden at the age of four, was also the Regent of Sweden for her grandson Karl XII.
 However, seven months later, on December 14, 1697, Karl XII proclaimed himself king and refused to continue with a regency.
 The Swedish Riksdag declared him to be of legal age.
 Karl XII’s grandmother Hedwig Eleonora was quite formidable and was the Dowager Queen of Sweden for 55 years.
 She remained visible in Swedish politics and society until her death and her grandson Karl XII had great respect for her.
 After the regency, Hedwig Eleonora continued with the upbringing of her three surviving grandchildren.
 Because of this Karl had strong ties to his grandmother and his two sisters.

 Karl XII remained in the Ottoman Empire for five years.
-The main reason for his long stay in the Ottoman Empire was that Karl hoped to persuade the Turks to open a second front against Russia in southern Europe, which would ease the military pressure on Sweden.
+The main reason for his long stay in the Ottoman Empire was that Karl hoped to persuade the Turks to open a second front against Russia in southern Europe, easing the military pressure on Sweden.
 The Turks initially welcomed Karl’s presence but after five years, they wanted him gone.
 During his five-year stay in the Ottoman Empire, Karl corresponded with his sister Ulrika Eleonora who was now his heir as his elder sister Hedwig Sophia died from smallpox in 1708.
-Over the years, Karl ruled his kingdom at a distance from the Ottoman Empire.
+Over the years, Karl ruled his kingdom from the Ottoman Empire.
 Meanwhile, the Swedish Council of State and Riksdag tried to keep Sweden organized and independent.
-However, in the autumn of 1714, a letter was sent to Karl warning him that unless he returned to Sweden, the Council of State and the Riksdag would independently conclude a peace treaty with Russia, Poland, and Denmark.
+However, in the autumn of 1714, Karl received a letter warning him that unless he returned to Sweden, the Council of State and the Riksdag would independently conclude a peace treaty with Russia, Poland, and Denmark.
 Karl rushed back to Sweden on horseback making the journey in fifteen days.

 When Karl returned home, he found Sweden at war with Russia, Saxony, Hanover, Great Britain, and Denmark.
-Karl planned to attack Norway which at that time was ruled jointly with Denmark.
+Karl planned to attack Norway which was ruled jointly with Denmark.
 He hoped that if he cut Denmark’s Norwegian supply lines the Danish forces would be withdrawn from Swedish territory.
-Karl invaded Norway in 1716 and occupied the capital of Christiania (today’s Oslo), and laid siege to the Akershus Fortress but was unsuccessful and was forced to withdraw.
+Karl invaded Norway in 1716, occupied the capital of Christiania (today’s Oslo), and laid siege to the Akershus Fortress but he was unsuccessful and was forced to withdraw.

 Karl XII never married.
 He had been encouraged to find a suitable wife to secure the succession but he avoided the subject of sex and marriage.
 After his death, his only surviving sibling Ulrika Eleonora claimed the throne.
 Her deceased older sister Hedwig Sophia had a son Karl Friedrich, Duke of Schleswig-Holstein-Gottorp, who had the better claim by primogeniture.
 However, Ulrika Eleonora asserted that she was the closest surviving relative of her brother and was recognized as his successor by the Riksdag.
 After a reign of two years, she abdicated in 1720 in favor of her husband Friedrich V, Landgrave of Hesse-Kassel who reigned as Fredrik I, King of Sweden.